jamaps/notes/2019/mode-share-GTHA/md/index.md

 A few interesting things here: 10% of drivers are in low-income households compared to 23% of public transit riders.
 Second, only 2% of people who travel by GO are in low-income households, compared to 43% who are in the highest income bracket.
 Likely because GO transit primarily serves wealthy suburban commuters.

 Now let's flip this around and look at the percent of trips by mode for each income group.
 First let's look at active travel.
-We find that ow-income people are more inclined to walk than higher income brackets.
-Although there is less of a difference when looking at cycling.
+We find that low-income people are more inclined to walk than higher income brackets.
+There is less of a difference when looking at cycling.

 [![image](img_mode_income_active.png)](img_mode_income_active.png)